sjsu-library/unionist/_items/unionist--text-0074.md

   to prison.
 The cause came on for trial before the County Court on Friday, August
   23d: C.F.
 Cleaveland, Esq. the Attorney for the State, being absent from indisposition, the Court appointed Jonathan A. Welch, Esq. special attorney to conduct the prosecution.
   A.T.
-Judson and I. Bulkley, Esqrs. were associate counsel . &nbsp; Hon.
+Judson and I. Bulkley, Esqrs. were associate counsel.&nbsp; Hon.
 Calvin Goddard, Hon.
 W. W. Ellsworth and Henry Strong, Esq. appeared for the defence.
 The jury being empannelled and sworn, the counsel for the defence objected to one of the jurors from Canterbury on the ground that he had signed petitions, &amp;c. in respect to